brendondalaba/tldr-bible/src/content/bible/55-2-timothy.md

 group: 'Letters'
 ---

-# 2 Timothy
-*The God Who Finishes What He Starts*

-> “I have fought the good fight, I have finished the race, I have kept the faith.” — **2 Timothy 4:7**

-2 Timothy is Paul’s farewell letter — his final message before martyrdom.
-From a Roman prison, the aging apostle passes the torch to Timothy, calling him to endure hardship, guard the Gospel, and continue the mission.
-It’s both sobering and stirring — a reminder that God’s Word and God’s work never stop, even when His servants do.

----

 ## Overview
 Paul writes knowing his time is short.
 False teachers are spreading confusion, persecution is intensifying, and Timothy is growing weary.